Are Papillons Good with Kids? Family Guide

 Originally bred as a devoted companion animal, the Papillon brings centuries of selective breeding into the modern home.
 Papillons with moderate energy levels strike a good balance between activity and relaxation.

 Knowledge of breed-level risks helps you prioritize, but individual monitoring drives the most effective care decisions..
-Papillons have particular requirements based on their small size, moderate shedding level, and genetic predispositions to luxating patella and dental disease.
+Plan Papillons care around a small body size, moderate shedding, and the breed's documented predisposition toward luxating patella and dental disease.

 Teaching Children